Sofiane-Sif/7WondersArchitect/README.md

 January 2023

-To open the project, you have to run _MainApplication.java_
+To open the project, you have to run src/com/java/isep/_MainApplication.java_